LucaDeSiena/MuRAT/README.md

 [![License](https://img.shields.io/badge/license-EUPL%201.1-blue.svg)](LICENSE)
 [![MATLAB](https://img.shields.io/badge/MATLAB-R2025b%2B-orange)](https://www.mathworks.com/products/matlab.html)

-MuRAT is a Matlab Package for seismic Attenuation, Scattering and Absorption Tomography using Body and Coda Waves at multiple frequencies.
+MuRAT4.0 is a Matlab Package for seismic Attenuation, Scattering and Absorption Tomography using Body and Coda Waves at multiple frequencies.

 MuRAT measures seismic attenuation, scattering, and absorption from passive and active data and models 3D variations of these parameters in space.

 The group of active users (providing questions, feedback, and snippets of code) is the [Volcano Earth Imaging group](https://www.lucadesiena.com).

-The last release of the code is:
+If you are looking for MuRAT3.0, the last stable release can be found at:

 Luca De Siena, mreissuf, Yi Zhang, Donato Talone, Aqeel Abbas, WMZ, Cheng Qingyang, Ferdinando Napolitano, & SimonaGabrielli.
 (2026).
 LucaDeSiena/MuRAT: Legacy MuRAT3.0 Code (v3.26.01.20).
 Zenodo. <https://doi.org/10.5281/zenodo.18314469>